ReneeP25/Mentoring-Program/README.md

 # Mentoring-Program
-This is a Mentoring Program
+This is a Mentoring Program repository.